zalmoxes-laran/EM-blender-tools-doc/docs/EMstructure.rst

    Open EMviq scene button

-To share the 3D reconstruction project realized in Blender users can use the webapp `EMviq <https://osiris.itabc.cnr.it/scenebaker/index.php/projects/emviq/>`_ EMviq (Extended Matrix visual inspector querier) which is a service of the `ATON Framework <https://osiris.itabc.cnr.it/aton/>`_ .
+To share the 3D reconstruction project realized in Blender users can use the webapp `EMviq <https://osiris.itabc.cnr.it/scenebaker/index.php/projects/emviq/>`_ (Extended Matrix visual inspector querier) which is a service of the `ATON Framework <https://osiris.itabc.cnr.it/aton/>`_ .

 Before pressing the *Open on EMviq* button  (:numref:`Fig. %s <EMviq_01FIG>`) users must follow all the instructions on "How to publish a 3D scene with ATON" described in the `Tutorial <https://osiris.itabc.cnr.it/aton/index.php/tutorials/pub-scene/>`_ section of the ATON web page.